dickymuhr/KafkaStockMarket/readme.md

 # Kafka Stock Market Project
 Project based on Darshil Parmar Youtube Video [Stock Market Real-Time Data Analysis Using Kafka](https://www.youtube.com/watch?v=KerNf0NANMo).
-Here we will create Kafka Streaming project that produce dummy data from .csv file that contains stock market data, consume it to the AWS S3 Bucket.
-Then query it in AWS Athena.
+Here we will create Kafka Streaming project that produce dummy data from .csv file that contains stock market data, consume it to the Amazon S3 Bucket.
+Then query it in Amazon Athena.

 What is Kafka?
 Learn here [Kafka Visualizaiton](https://softwaremill.com/kafka-visualisation/)
 # Architechture